seek-oss/skuba/docs/migrating-from-seek-skuba.md

 reach out in `#github`.

 We've introduced some new linting rules via ESLint 7 + `typescript-eslint` 3.
-If you're stuck on something and the tips in the [`seek-module-toolkit` guide](./migrating-from-seek-module-toolkit.md#formatting-and-linting) aren't helping, reach out in `#typescriptification`.
+See our [ESLint guide] for some tips, and reach out in `#typescriptification` if you get stuck on anything.

+[eslint guide]: ./eslint.md

 ## 2. Switch out packages